sridharsridha/c-32bit-to-64bit-porting-issues/README.md

-# c-32bit-to-64bit-porting-issues

-## Description
-32-bit->64-bit Porting Guide Document:
+# C application 32-bit->64-bit architecture Porting Guide

 ## 64-bit Applications:
 64-bit programs use aproximately 30% to 40% more memory then their 32-bit counterparts